svetkaa-yo/MySQL/README.md

 <li> <a href="https://github.com/svetkaa-yo/MySQL/blob/master/Window%20Functions.sql"> Window Functions</a> </li>
 </ul>

-You can find Database Diagram and Description on <a href="https://sqltest.online/en/"> the SQLtest Website </a>
+You can find Database Diagram and Description on the<a href="https://sqltest.online/en/"> SQLtest Website </a>
 or here:

 <ul dir="auto">